-For information about admission to the lab and use of computers, see http://www.howard.edu/technology/policies/lab_policy.html Also, for technology information refer to http://www.howard.edu/technology/
+For information about technology, admission to the lab and use of computers, see https://technology.howard.edu/

 D. University Special Student Services

 A complete listing of University Student Services can be found in the current Howard University Student Handbook.
 Students requiring special services such as ADA accommodations are urged to contact Special Student Services, 1851 9th Street NW, 2nd Floor, Washington, D.C.
 20059 Phone: (202) 238-2420